ComputationalPhysiology/pulse_adjoint_deprecated/README.md

 ## Structure of the repo ##

 To setup the optimization you want to change the parameters in setup_optimization.py.
-Here you shold specify the paths to the data you are using and what type of parameters/setups you want to use.
+Here you should specify the paths to the data you are using and what type of parameters/setups you want to use.

 The main script to run is run_full_optimization.py which optimizes both